William Cubitt

 Doric Arch Euston by P. C. Hardwick.
 Photograph 1898, courtesy of the National Railway Museum (1996-7316—CR—A—1039).

 William and Lewis Cubitt are credited with the construction of Euston Station.
 This is a documented fact as the contract survives.
-Sadly, the contract drawings and plans do not appear to have survived so we cannot be 100% certain of the scope of the works they executed beyond the descriptions in the contract [signature page below].
+Sadly, the contract drawings and plans do not appear to have survived so it cannot be stated with 100% certainty, the scope of the works they executed beyond the descriptions in the contract [signature page below].

 Signature page from the contract between William & Lewis Cubitt and The London and Birmingham Railway, for the Extension from Camden to Euston.
 Dated 25th Nov 1835.
 The National Archives.
 RAIL 384/154.